Terms and conditions Business – January 1, 2024

 The client may at any time ask to receive an assignment confirmation, and the client can demand to receive a revised assignment confirmation if the scope of the assignment is significantly changed.

-We may require the client to accept the assignment confirmation in writing before starting work.
+We may require the client to accept the assignment confirmation in writing before we start our work.

 We may at our discretion require that the client makes an advance payment as a deposit based on the nature of the case or the client’s residence or financial situation.